 When Delmonico’s sold the dish originally, the price was equivalent to around $40 in today’s currency.
 This is way more than the United States payed for an acre in Alaska; when they purchased the territory for $7.2 million, each acre cost about two cents.
 The dessert provided a bright side to the purchase of what Americans called “Andrew Johnson’s Polar Bear Garden,” since they believed the land was barren and unnecessary.

 Delmonico’s will be closed until Fall 2021.
 COVID-19 forced the restaurant to close temporarily.
-However, a legal battle between the Grgurev brothers who own the restaurant postponed the restaurant’s reopening.
-Following a case that reached the New York Supreme Court, the brothers have each received a a 50-percent ownership stake in the restaurant.
+However, a legal battle between the previous four owners of the restaurant postponed the restaurant’s reopening.
+Following a case that reached the New York Supreme Court, two of the former owners — the Grgurev brothers — have each received a a 50-percent ownership stake in the restaurant.
 The Grgurev family has provided little information about the changes they have made over the past year.
-Although they have said they modified the menu, many hope that the Baked Alaska will remain.
+However, Natalia Grgurev, daughter of co-owner Ferdo Grgurev, told Untapped New York that the Baked Alaska will remain on the menu.

 However, a number of other New York restaurants have added their own twists to this historic recipe.
 Giogrio’s of Gramercy in the Flatiron District sells their Baked Alaska with strawberry and gelato.
 When Sveta’s, a Russian restaurant in Greenwich Village, serves their variation of Baked Alaska, they light it on fire at the table.
 Philippe Chow, a high-end Chinese restaurant in Lennox Hill and Chelsea, lights their Cotton Candy Baked Alaska on fire as well.
 This variation contains a strawberry-vanilla mousse, devil’s food cake, and strawberries.